bfansports/CloudTranscode/README.md

 It means that you can have a local, hybrid or full cloud setup using Amazon Ec2 instance, it's up to you.

-# Transcoding currently supported
+# Transcoding supported

-- Video to Video transcoding.
-One video IN, many videos OUT.
+- Video to Video transcoding: One video IN, many videos OUT.
 Any format and codec supported by ffmpeg.
 - Video to Thumbnails transcoding: Snapshot at certain time in video or intervals snapshot every N seconds.
 - Watermark integration in video: Take image IN and position it on top of the video.
 Custom position and transparency.